 Reply: Fraser: Thanks

 for kind words.
-For the five decades I have worked with the MIG process I have never had to use smaller tips unless there was something wrong with the wire size or tip bore dimensions, and in that case i would change the supplier of the consumables.
+For the five decades I have worked with the MIG process I have never had to use smaller tips unless there was something wrong with the wire diameter or the tip bore dimensions, and in theses situations, i would change the supplier of the consumables.
 I have found in many plants that a common issue like this is usually

 a "distraction or crutch" for plant people (including engineers) who frequently lack the ability to get